discourse/discourse-developer-docs/docs/03-code-internals/23-customizing-the-post-menu.md

 Repositioning a button to be `after` another button or set of buttons don't mean necessarily it will be placed immediately after.
 The same applies to `before`.

-This is a undesired effect of how the DAG algorithm works.
-We'll try to improve this behavior in the future, but for now this is something you need to consider when positioning your buttons.
+This is an undesired effect of how the DAG algorithm works.
+We'll try to improve this behavior in the future, but for now, this is something you need to consider when positioning your buttons.

 To mitigate this and achieve your desired results you can try a few strategies: